• HOME

 • Brush on primer starting at the top and move your way down

-• Add another coat of primer if the first coast doesn't cover well
+• Add another coat of primer if the first coat of milk paint doesn't cover well

 • Mix paint and add the bonding agent